Endermanking1/Atlis_Stock/README.md

 ## How to set up

-- Clone the repository: `git clone <repository-url>`
+- Clone the repository: `git clone https://github.com/Endermanking1/Atlis_Stock/`
 - Navigate into the project directory: `cd atlis-stocks`
 - Install all required dependencies: `npm install discord.js puppeteer`
 - Configure the environment: Create a `.env` file in the project root containing your `DISCORD_TOKEN`, `CLIENT_ID`, and target Traderie URLs.
-- Register the slash commands: `node deploy-commands.js`
 - Start the application: `node index.js`

 ## Project Components